To employ someone from outside the EEA and Switzerland to work for you in the UK, you might need a sponsor licence.

 - not have a history of non-compliance with sponsor requirements.

-Your allocated staff must usually be paid members of staff, or office holders.
+Your allocated staff must usually be paid members of staff or office holders.
 Do contact our immigration specialists in London for an initial free consultation!

 HR contractors and agency staff